andyle1995/andyle1995.github.io/index.md

 The views expressed at, or through, this site are those of the individual authors writing in their individual capacities only.
 All liability with respect to actions taken or not taken based on the contents of this site are hereby expressly disclaimed.
 The content on this posting is provided "as is;" no representations are made that the content is error-free.

+[UW's real law librarians](https://lib.law.uw.edu/) would be happy to help you find more information!

-# <a name="two"></a>what is copyright?
+# <a name="copyright"></a>what is copyright?

 According to the United States Copyright Office
 > Copyright is a type of intellectual property that protects original works of authorship as soon as an author fixes the work in a tangible form of expression.

 Copyright has two basic ingredients: originality and fixation.

 Originality is a particular expression of a “spark” of creativity [created by a human](https://www.lexisnexis.com/community/casebrief/p/casebrief-naruto-v-slater).
-Works that constitute originality may include novels, poems, paintings, blogs, comics, etc. Previous court cases did not afford copyright protection to some works on the basis that they are not creative, for example lists of ingredients, fonts, or facsimiles.
+Works that constitute originality may include novels, poems, paintings, blogs, comics, etc. Previous court cases did not afford copyright protection to some works on the basis that they are not creative, for example [lists of ingredients](https://copyrightalliance.org/are-recipes-cookbooks-protected-by-copyright/), [fonts](https://www.ecfr.gov/current/title-37/chapter-II/subchapter-A/part-202/section-202.1), or [facsimile](https://ebrary.net/4214/law/facsimile_copies_public_domain_works_still_copyright).

 Fixation is the permanence of the work.
 The medium that carries the original expression must be sufficiently permanent to gain copyright protections.
 A painting is sufficiently permanent because the expression is fixed to the canvas.
-Alternatively, a garden is not sufficiently permanent because the expression changes with the growth or decay of the plants.
+Alternatively, [a garden is not sufficiently permanent](https://www.lexisnexis.com/community/casebrief/p/casebrief-kelley-v-chi-park-dist) because the expression changes with the growth or decay of the plants.
 Recent cases have reenergized legal theories surrounding fixation.

 Works in the public domain are not copyrighted and may be used by any one for any purpose.
 The public domain includes works created by federal, state, and local governments, works that have surpassed their copyright terms, and works made public by their creators.
 Some works under creative commons licenses are not in the public domain, however their creators permit anyone to use them as they would public domain works.

 ### copyrights

 Copyrights are the rights afforded to the holder of copyright.
-For example, the artist of an original painting has the right to sell reproduction for profits.
+For example, the artist of an original painting has the right to sell reproductions for profits.
 Copyrights are often thought of as an economic benefit of creativity, however the rights pertain to the intellectual content of the work, not necessarily the financial draw.

 Copyrighted material is sometimes licensed to users in exchange for a fee.
 The copyright holder retains the ownership of the material, but the licensee is able to use the work in limited instances.